Skip to main content

 For more information, please visit the Residential Services webpage.

-I am a foreign national living outside the U.S.: should I apply as a transfer student?
+I am a foreign national living outside the US: should I apply as an international transfer student?